What does Rituxan treat?

 Other side effects include:

-You may report side effects to the FDA at (800) FDA-1088 or www.FDA.gov/medwatch.
+Call your doctor for medical advice about side effects.
+You may report side effects to the FDA at (800) FDA-1088 or http://www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.

 ACTEMRA is a prescription medicine called an interleukin-6 (IL-6) receptor antagonist.
 ACTEMRA is used to treat:

-Tell your doctor right away if you are experiencing any side effects.
+Patients should call their healthcare provider for medical advice about any side effects.
 You may report side effects to the FDA at 1-800-FDA-1088 or www.FDA.gov/medwatch.
-You may also call Genentech at 1-888-835-2555.
+You may also report side effects to Genentech at 1-888-835-2555.